 My name is Hannah Rudd and I am a recent Natural Sciences BSc (Hons) graduate from Lancaster University.
-Currently I’m pursuing MSc Marine Environmental Management at the University of York, afterwards, I hope to complete a PhD focussing on shark biology.
+Currently I’m pursuing MSc Marine Environmental Management at the University of York, afterwards, I hope to complete a PhD and pursue a career combining my love for both marine conservation and science communication.
 At the moment, my research thesis are focused on whale sharks in the Maldives (with the Maldives Whale Shark Research Programme) and great white sharks in South Africa (with White Shark Projects).

 During my undergraduate degree, I discovered my passion for science writing.
 A position on the editorial team for the Lancaster University Biological Sciences blog was my first look at science journalism, after which I began writing for various publications including New Nature Magazine and gained a subsequent internship with the Science Media Centre in London.